Getting to Know SoPA's Online Learning Management System

 Once you click on one of your courses from the main dashboard, you will be able to navigate through the different areas of the course.
 SoPA online courses are organized using Modules, so you can view the substance of the course by clicking on the Modules link in the side navigation menu.
 Each Module is organized around the relevant reading assignment, instructor lecture component, activities, discussions, and assignments.
 Further, as you read through the different pages in each Module, use the “Next” button at the bottom of the page to advance through the material.
 Also, you can use the side navigation menu to easily locate where to find the syllabus, assignments, quizzes, and tests for the course.

-For informational videos and more helpful information, visit the Canvas Student Resources page.
+For informational videos and more helpful information, visit the Learn Anywhere for Students page.

 Using Canvas' Messaging System